 - Give your face a final rinse with your cold water maxed out – this is to help shrink the pores and prevent clogs

 Exfoliate 1-2 Times per Week

 Exfoliation should be done no more than twice a week to ensure dead skin is removed, and skin is not irritated from over-exfoliation.
-Face scrubs work at exfoliating the skin but can be too harsh.
+Face scrubs work at exfoliating the skin but can be too harsh and be careful if have any type of beard style as the product can just remain within your beard :).
 Try out a few of these natural recipes for gentle exfoliation: